stickies/stickies.github.com/_posts/2013-6-17-testing-prototypes-with-jasmine.markdown

 #### The test
-To test the prototype there are a couple of different approaches you can use:
+To test the prototype there are a couple of different approaches you can use, firstly, you can spy on individual prototype methods as seen below:

     //= require maps/application.js

     describe("MiniMap", function(){
-      var MapSpy, d3, lender_mini_map = null;
+      var lender_mini_map = null;

       beforeEach(function() {
-        d3 = jasmine.createSpyObj('d3', ['defer']);
-        MapSpy = jasmine.createSpyObj('Map', ['setSvg',·
-                                           'setProjection',·
-                                           'setPath',·
-                                           'build',
-                                           'buildBase',
-                                           'call', 'prototype']
-                                  )
-        // MiniMap.prototype = MapSpy

         spyOn(Map, 'call').andCallThrough()
         spyOn(Map.prototype, 'setProjection').andCallFake(function(){});
         lender_mini_map = new MiniMap({lender_id:1});